Another piece that mirrors frustration. At the end of the day, every man is his own, an Infinite Other.

 You are elusive, like sand.
 A contradictory truth, like a paradox.
 Proud, and stubborn, like me.

 At first glance, it would appear that I should have the upper hand.
-I’m smarter, wiser, kinder, classier, better looking, funnier, more charming, more skilled, more popular, more influential, wealthier.
-And yet, you remain, frustratingly, one step ahead of me.
+By all the standards of the world, I have outpaced you.
+And yet, you remain, frustratingly, beyond my reach.

 It would have been better if you tried to win me as well.
 If you had insisted, if you had taken up arms and made demands.
 I know you would not have been able to make me bend.
 But that’s not how it worked.
 You had no such desire.
 And now you have all hold over me.